-With our two daughters born on 1972 and 1975, it was in 1976 that I helped create a new motor racing team thanks to my contact with a newly-established Bedford-based building company.
-Teaming up with local racing car manufacturer Royale Racing and talented driver Trevor van Rooyen – a scholarship winner to the UK after he stormed to the national championship title in his native South Africa – that first season saw Trevor win 33 races and the SDC Racing Team claim two British titles.
-However we only missed out on a unique Formula Ford 1600 championship treble by a single point after Nigel Mansell edged us into second place in the final race of the season.
-Making up for it, Trevor also won the prestigious Silverstone 'Driver of the Year' award.
+With two daughters born in 1972 and 1975 respectively, it was in 1976 that I helped create a new motor racing team thanks to my contact with a newly-established Bedford-based building company.
+Teaming up with local racing car manufacturer Royale Racing and talented driver Trevor van Rooyen – a scholarship winner to the UK after he stormed to the national championship title in his native South Africa – that first season saw Trevor win 33 races while the SDC Racing Team claim two British titles.
+Unfortunately we only missed out on a unique Formula Ford 1600 championship treble by a single point after Nigel Mansell edged us into second place in the final race of the season.
+But making up for it, Trevor won the prestigious Silverstone 'Driver of the Year' award.

 Continuing to employ several different drivers, the team went on to earn a host of honours and titles over the next two decades and while I desperately wanted to race myself, I really couldn't afford it.
 However I was given the chance to try autograss racing by the St Neots Autograss Club after being invited to present their annual awards at an end of season dinner.
 As a cheaper alternative to circuit racing, I was immediately hooked and, thanks to several generous sponsors, I was able to compete competitively for several seasons in both club and national championships with limited success having taken part in around 500 races.

-I continued to report on motorsport events while also undertaking numerous road test for several local and national newspapers while I left the printing industry in 1991 to become the sports editor on the Biggleswade Chronicle.
-That also led me to take up my two other passions, travel and the theatre.
+I continued to report on motorsporting events while also undertaking numerous road test for several local and national newspapers and I finally left the printing industry in 1991 to become the sports editor on the Biggleswade Chronicle.
+That also led me to take up my two other passions... travel and the theatre.
 I was lucky enough to pick up numerous sporting journalist awards and as time passed, I became senior sports editor for the Premier Newspaper Group – part of Johnston Press and now JPiMedia.

 As something of a hobby, I began writing regular travel reviews and features around the time of the Millennium while I finally retired from full time work aged 65 in November 2012.
-A year later I was honoured to be named Journalist of the Year at the annual Dutch Tourism Press Awards at the Institute of Directors in London's Pall Mall and, while I continue to enjoy retirement to the full, I have kept my hand in by supplying and editing travel articles and features plus theatre reviews for 20 different JPiMedia newspaper websites, covering Beds, Herts, Bucks, Northants, Warwickshire and parts of Cambridgeshire.
+A year later I was honoured to be named Journalist of the Year at the annual Dutch Tourism Press Awards at the Institute of Directors in London's Pall Mall.
+I have continue to enjoy retirement to the full and have kept my hand in by supplying and editing travel articles and features – plus theatre reviews – for some 20 different JPiMedia newspaper titles, covering Beds, Herts, Bucks, Northants, Warwickshire and parts of Cambridgeshire.

 Being introduced to the Bedford branch of the U3A (University of the Third Age) the day after my retrirement was a huge part of eliminating any chance of boredom.
-I immediately joined the swimming, photography and walking groups – I've been leader of the latter for several years – and am also an active member of the local U3A committee.
-Fortunately I still get the opportunity to write travel features and review theatre productions while it was at a friend's suggestion in early 2018 that led to this website www.always-on-the-go.co.uk being created.
+I immediately joined the swimming, photography and walking groups – I've been leader of the latter for several years now – while I am also an active member of the Bedford U3A committee.
+Fortunately I still get the opportunity to write travel features and review theatre productions while it was at a friend's suggestion in early 2018 that led to my www.always-on-the-go.co.uk website being created.

 If you wish to contact us, you can email firstname.lastname@example.org